grafana/grafana/public/app/features/alerting/unified/TESTING.md

 ## Mocking API requests

-We should strive to use **msw** for mocking API as often as possible.
+We should strive to use **MSW** for mocking API as often as possible.
 It gives us the closest behaviour to the real server.

 `public/app/features/alerting/unified/mockApi.ts` contains helper functions that speed up mocking API configuration with MSW.

 If you don't find a helper for an endpoint you're looking for, please add it.

-**Mocking using MWS forces developers to handle loading states in tests which gives us a chance to discover UI inconsistencies at very early stages**
+**Mocking using MSW forces developers to handle loading states in tests which gives us a chance to discover UI inconsistencies at very early stages**

 ### Common API requests